How Home Solar Helps New Mexico’s Windy Weather

-Third, avoid any activities with objects that could become stuck in a powerline.
+Third, avoid any activities with objects that could become stuck in a power line.
 Flying a kite on a windy day may seem like a good idea, but not on wind advisory days with menacing speeds.
-See the graphs below to see how Albequerque compares to other nearby cities in terms of wind volume and speed.
+See the graphs below to see how Albuquerque compares to other nearby cities in terms of wind volume and speed.

 Residential Solar Provides Hope During Wind Caused Outages